Conspiracy & Class Power

 Michael Parenti

-Michael Parenti is a leading independent political analyst and scholar.
-Cornel West calls him, “a towering prophetic voice.”
-He has taught at major colleges and universities in the U.S. and abroad.
-He is the author of numerous books including Democracy for the Few, Power and the Powerless, Superpatriotism, Against Empire, and The Assassination of Julius Caesar.
+Michael Parenti was a leading independent political analyst, scholar, and author.
+Cornel West called him “a towering prophetic voice.”
+He taught at major colleges and universities in the U.S. and abroad.
+He is the author of numerous books, including Democracy for the Few, Power and the Powerless, and Against Empire.
+He passed away on January 24, 2026, at the age of 92.

 Martin –